 Need to Know

-There are a lot of campsites along Burned Mountain Trail (Forest Road 91B)
+There's a lot of dispersed campsites along Forest Road 91B

 The CDT continues beyond the bottom of this ride for several miles, crossing U.S. Highway 84 near Abiquiu - much of the trail is rideable, some sections are patchy and not completely built yet.
 Check with the Tres Piedras Ranger District for more information, they are enthusiastic about the lands they manage and have some good maps of the entire region.

-This area can be heavily used by campers and anglers at times, during the fall, it's a popular elk hunting destination.
-Because it hasn't been adequately mapped and not many bikers know about the potential of this region, the trails become overgrown.
-They are maintained by the FS as much as possible yet could benefit from more use, more bike tread could do a lot to keep the trails rideable!
+This area can become crowded during holidays and hunting season, yet because it hasn't been thoroughly mapped and not many mtbers know about the potential of this region the trails can become overgrown.
+They are maintained by the Forest Service as much as possible and could benefit from more use, more bike tread could do a lot to improve the routes in this area.

 Ridden as a loop, this is a moderate ride with some eloquent climbs, a few short, rocky sections and a couple miles of flowing singletrack leading to a fast sprint on a downhill traverse.

-for 5.3 miles to the junction with FR 450.
-There is space for a few vehicles to park here, and also below the junction where 450 leads to an open meadow.
+for about 6.3 miles to the junction with Forest Road 450.
+There is space for a few vehicles to park here, and also a short ways down 450 by an open meadow.

-for three miles, enjoy the mile long descent then climb 1.4 miles to where the CDT crosses the road.
-Turn right and follow the trail markers along doubletrack for 0.2 miles, the singletrack begins here.
+Ride back up 91B for three miles, enjoy a mile-long descent then climb 1.4 miles to where the CDT crosses the road.
+Turn right through some dispersed campsites and follow the CDT markers along a doubletrack for 0.2 miles, the singletrack begins here.

 The first section is a gradual climb where scattered rocks and some roots require a bit of technical maneuvering, leading to a brief sprint along a doubletrack road before transitioning to singletrack for the descent.
 Smooth and flowing in places, rocky and bumpy in others, and with a couple flat sections where the trail is sunk into the earth, the trail meanders through old mining prospects and grazing meadows before dropping into an aspen grove.